What exactly are dieting apps doing with all your data?

 The same was true for VShred, which asked for gender, age, height, weight, exercise habits, and workout goals.
 While the company did provide people with a custom set of “daily macros” or allowed calories, carbohydrates, fats, and protein per day, its fitness and nutrition recommendations were the same books and mobile videos regardless of the information entered.
 Noom, by contrast, gives clients a timeline within which they will lose weight and then asks for additional personal information as a way of predicting the shortest amount of time to meet a weight goal.
 In total, Privacy International estimates that Noom asks at least 50 questions about a person’s mental health, physical health habits, and medical profile.

 So what happens to this information?
 Among its other findings, Privacy International found that information inputted into VShred’s website appeared in its URL, making it accessible by third party ad platforms like Google Analytics, Facebook, and Yandex.
 On BetterMe, only information about gender seemed to show up in its URL data.
-Researchers also found that Noom actively shared all of its consumer data with a company called Fullstory, a data analytics and marketing firm.
+Researchers also found that Noom actively shared all of its consumer data with a company called Fullstory, a data analytics firm.

 In a response to Privacy International, BetterMe cited its privacy policy.
 VShred did not respond to a request for comment by press time, but in its privacy policy it discloses that it collects and shares information with third parties, including geolocation.
 In a request for comment, a Noom spokesperson said: “Noom takes its data protection obligations seriously and has developed a robust data protection compliance program to comply with evolving legal requirements.”
 It adds that data is only shared with service providers and is collected to enhance the user experience.